UkoeHB/bevy_cobweb/README.md

 ## Motivation

-This crate is a general-purpose ECS tool, but was designed to be the foundation for building UI in Bevy, with the following goals in mind.
+This crate is a general-purpose ECS tool, but was designed as a foundation for building UI in Bevy, with the following goals in mind.

 - Build UI declaratively in a Bevy-native style using normal-looking Bevy systems.
 - Unify UI element construction and mutation, with change detection to avoid updating unless necessary.